soumojit-dev/Python/README.md

 - creates a student dictionary and searches for a student's marks by name (user input)
 46. dict_merge.py
 - merges 2 dictionaries using copy() and update() (user input taken)
+47. dict_word_freq_sentence.py
+- counts frequency of each word in a sentence using dictionary (user input taken)

 🧠 Who This Is For
 - 💻 Students starting with Python from scratch